What a road for Sounders’ Gustav Svensson: From gun-toting militia in his face to soccer in China and Seattle

 Realizing the car was too small, Svensson pushed the team to arrange a bus for all the families, accompanied by security personnel.
 They left on a 7½-hour drive out of Crimea and to the Ukranian city of Donetsk, where they planned to then fly home to their respective countries.

 But before the bus could exit Crimea, it was pulled over in the darkness at a militia checkpoint.
-Heavily-armed men boarded the bus, shining flashlights in their faces and demanding their passports and travel plans.
+Heavily armed men boarded the bus, shining flashlights in their faces and demanding their passports and travel plans.

 “It was pretty scary,” Svensson said.